mapping520/SAMe3d/README.md

 # Step1.Environment Installation
-our paltform configuration: ubuntu18.04, Nvidia RTX 3090, cuda11.4, python3.7(in anaconda environment).
+Our paltform configuration: ubuntu18.04, Nvidia RTX 3090, cuda11.4, python3.7(in anaconda environment).
-note: we didn't testing in other configuration.
+Note: we didn't testing in other configuration.

 ## Requirements